 I’m shocked.
 “I thought you guys were on top of things!
 I have to go back to Hengelo?!”

 “Yeah, we have our issues too.
 I’m from the city, not from cow country like this,” she chuckles, and walks away.

 Directions: A ticket bought from the machine will not state the platform switchovers OR train stops OR times to disembark.
 From my experience, such details only exist on the ticket machine screen, not the ticket—tough luck if you don’t have a pen or a good memory for these tedious details.

 Likewise, a train can have numerous destinations depending on the specific car.
 I approach a man waiting on the platform in Bremen, Germany.

 “You’re going to Hamburg?”
 I ask.

 “Hamburg?
-No, I am going to Moscow,” he replies.
+No, I am going to Krakow,” he replies.
 He cocks his head sideways in confusion.
 He grasps my ticket and squints examining it.
 “Well, yes you are in the right place.
 But perhaps you need to be on a different car,” he says.

 I stare blankly at him.

 “I know it’s confusing, but I think you need to be on the car going to Copenhagen,” he says.